Parabolic sheaves on logarithmic schemes: structures

 By passing to an étale neighborhood, we may assume that there exists a global chart $P \arr A(X)$.
 Consider the homomorphism $P \arr A_{x}$; this is a cokernel, hence by the Lemma there exists a finite free monoid $F$ and a homomorphism $F \arr P$ with cokernel $A_{x}$.
 By passing to an étale neighborhood, we may assume that the composite $F \arr P \arr A(X)$ is $0$.
 Call $Q$ the cokernel of $F \arr P$; we have a factorization $P \arr Q \arr A(X)$.
 If $K$ is the kernel of $P_{X}\sh \arr A$, then we see immediately that $Q_{X}\sh \arr A$ is the cokernel of the composite $K \subseteq P_{X}\sh \arr Q_{X}\sh$.
 It follows from the construction that the induced homomorphism $Q \arr A_{x}$ is an isomorphism. \end{proof}

-For later use, we note the following fact, saying that charts can be chosen compatibly with arbitrary homomorphisms of amenable sheaves of monoids.
+For later use, we note the following fact, saying that charts can be chosen compatibly with arbitrary homomorphisms of coherent sheaves of monoids.

-\begin{proposition} Let $f\colon A \arr B$ be a homomorphism of amenable sheaves of monoids on a scheme $X$.
+\begin{proposition} Let $f\colon A \arr B$ be a homomorphism of coherent sheaves of monoids on a scheme $X$.
 Given a geometric point $x\colon \spec\Omega \arr X$, there exists an étale neighborhood $U \arr X$ of $x$, two finitely generated monoids $P$ and $Q$, and a commutative diagram

 where the columns are charts for $f|_{U}\colon A]_{U} \arr B]_{U}$.
 Furthermore, the columns can be chosen so that the induced homomorphisms $P \arr A_{x}$ and $Q \arr B_{x}$ are isomorphisms. \end{proposition}